MARK TODD OSBORNE

 Nikon: "Clark Little" - Director's Cut

 Production: Supply & Demand

-As Senior Colorist and head of Department Crash Carlucci has graded on four continents and frequently collaborate with some of the world’s top ad agencies and commercial directors.
+As Senior Colorist and Head of Department Crash Carlucci has graded on four continents and frequently collaborates with some of the world’s top ad agencies and commercial directors.

 After film school Crash started his grading career in New York at Tape Hose and moved west to Hollywood Digital, Pacific Ocean Post and Riot before running color departments around the world.